 As one of the world’s finest culinary destinations, San Francisco continually prides itself in its diverse collection of specialty dishes.
-Indeed, among those are seafood selections, with much acquired directly from local fishing boats.
+Indeed, among those are fresh seafood selections are acquired directly from local fishing boats.
+In other words, this is the freshest seafood you can find.
 Although many famous wharf restaurants can lay claim as the best, others are gaining recognition.
+In fact, you can find outstanding seafood restaurants all across the City.
 Take a look at just five of the very best seafood restaurants in the City by the Bay.

 Fog Harbor Fish House

 With tremendous bay views, Fog Harbor Fish House is the quintessential San Francisco waterfront experience.
 In fact, it serves 100% sustainable fresh seafood.
 Founded by Pier 39 developer Warren Simmons, Fog Harbor Fish House is now led by son Scooter.
 Over their many successful years as restaurateurs, the Simmons have won multiple awards.
 For instance, Fog Harbor is among the Top Restaurants in Fisherman’s Wharf.
 That’s not to mention a TripAdvisor award as Top 5 Everyday Dining in the U.S. What’s more, they get consistent praise on Google Reviews and OpenTable.